James FitzMaurice FitzGerald

-In 1575, when the earl returned to Ireland, fitz Maurice went into exile on the continent.
-In July 1579 he invaded Ireland with a small force, landing at Dingle and then sailing around the tip of the Dingle peninsula into Smerwick Bay and occupying Dún an Óir (Fort of Gold).
-He died in a skirmish on 18 August.
+In 1575, when the Earl returned to Ireland, FitzMaurice went into exile on the continent.
+In July 1579, Fitzmaurice returned to Ireland with a small force, landing at Dingle and then sailing around the tip of the Dingle Peninsula into Ard na Caithne and occupying Dún an Óir (Fort of Gold).
+Fitzmaurice died while on a secret pilgrimage to Holy Cross Abbey in Thurles, after being wounded in a skirmish against his cousin Theobald Burke on 18 August.

 Birth and origins

-James fitz Maurice was born early in the 16th century, the second son of Maurice fitz John FitzGerald and his wife Julia O'Mulryan.
-His father, called Totane, was a younger brother of James FitzGerald, 13th Earl of Desmond.
-Totane had been granted the barony of Kerricurrihy in southern County Cork, but Gerald fell out with Totane and wars were fought between the families.

-His mother was the second daughter of Dermot O'Mulryan, chief of Owny, from Sulloghade in County Tipperary.
+His father named Maurice fitz John FitzGerald (also known as "an tÓiteán") was an Hiberno Norman and his mother named Iúile Ní Mhaoilriain was the second daughter of Diarmuid Ó Maoilriain, chief of Owny, from Sulloghade in County Tipperary and was of full Gaelic descent,.

 Early life

 Some time in his youth, Fitz Maurice married Katherine, daughter of William Burke of Muskerry.

 James and Katherine had three children: